datasci611/bios611-projects-fall-2019-ayoung31/project_1/README.md

 ### Conducted by: Amber Young

 ## What is Urban Ministries?
-Urban ministries, established in 1983, offers many programs to help support homeless and low-income people in the Durham community.
+Urban Ministries, established in 1983, offers many programs to help support homeless and low-income people in the Durham community.
 These programs include:

 * A community shelter, which can accomodate over 140 people a night
 * A community cafe, which offers breakfast, lunch, and dinner daily to the homeless